krzysztofzablocki/Sourcery/guides/Usage.md

 - `--args` - Additional arguments to pass to templates.
 Each argument can have explicit value or will have implicit `true` value.
 Arguments should be separated with `,` without spaces.
 Arguments are accessible in templates via `argument.name`
 - `--watch` [default: false] - Watch both code and template folders for changes and regenerate automatically.
 - `--verbose` [default: false] - Turn on verbose logging for ignored entities
-- `--disableCahce` [default: false] - Turn off caching of parsed data
+- `--disableCache` [default: false] - Turn off caching of parsed data
 - `--prune` [default: false] - Prune empty generated files

 ### Configuration file